TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-streaming-endpoints-quotas.md

 # Manage Streaming Endpoints quotas

 There is a limit of 2 Streaming Endpoints per Media Services account.
-This quota applies whether the Streaming Endpoint is stopped or running.
+This quota applies to stopped or running Streaming Endpoints.

 ## **Recommended Documents**